Graphics |

 I am processing a large number of frames in MATLAB.
 I would like these frames to be saved as individual files for later conversion into a movie.
 How can I do this?.

-Use getframe to capture the frames, imwrite to write them to a file, and movie to create a movie from the files.
-For more information about using getframe and imwrite to capture and write the frames, see Exporting with getframe.
-For more information about creating a movie from the captured frames, see the reference page for movie.
+to capture and write the frames, see Exporting with getframe.
+For more information about creating a movie from the captured frames, see the reference page for movie

 You can also save multiple figures to an AVI file.
 AVI files can be used for animated sequences that do not need MATLAB to run.
 However, they do require an AVI viewer.
 For more information, see Exporting Audio/Video Data" in the MATLAB Programming documentation.